drwpow/blog/posts/the-state-of-es-modules-in-2020.md

 ### universal

-Universal JS means the same JavaScript works in a browser and the server.
-Remember that Node.js is truly a different language from clientside JS, but with ESM that would no longer need to be the case.
+The same JavaScript you write for the browser, works in the server.
+While that was the _promise_ of Node.js, over time it’s shifted away from ECMAScript to become its own language.
+ESM would bring everything back under one roof again.

 ### remote imports